Leidiland/trackanon/README.md

 ## What it does

-Offline pipeline that anonymizes video by **replacing** every person — not blurring them.
+Offline pipeline that anonymizes video by **replacing** every person or a smaller subset — with a blurred fallback.
 Each individual is detected, identified against a **Known Person Library** (KPL) of real photos, and re-rendered as a fictional but consistent diffusion-generated appearance.
-The same Person keeps the same fabricated look across occlusions, chunks, and re-runs.
+The same person keeps the same fabricated look across occlusions, chunks, and re-runs.

 ## How it works

 ```
   Pass 1 — track
-  video ──► SAM 3 chunked segmentation (60-frame sessions)
+  video ──► SAM 3 chunked segmentation (25-frame sessions)
               │
               ▼
         IdentityResolver  ──►  face (InsightFace) + body (OSNet) evidence